The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Tracey Emin's Sometimes I Feel Lonely But It's Ok (signed) is estimated to be worth between £3,250 and £4,850.
-This etching print, created in 2002, has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an auction history of seven total sales since its entry to the market in March 2009.
+The value of Tracey Emin's Sometimes I Feel Lonely But It's Ok (signed) is estimated to be worth between £3,350 and £5,000.
+This etching print, created in 2002, has shown consistent value growth, with an average annual growth rate of 14%.
+Over the past 12 months, the artwork has sold once, at an average selling price of £2,600.
+This work has a strong auction history, having been sold 7 times at auction since its initial sale on 18th March 2009.
 The edition size of this artwork is limited to 200.
-Over the past five years, the hammer price has ranged from £1,488 in September 2020 to £2,600 in December 2024.
-This work demonstrates a positive average return to the seller of £1,838.

 Meaning & Analysis